 - oPost-doctoral training in one ormoreadditional specialisedareasof psychological practice

-- oExperience of working as a qualified clinical or forensic Chartered psychologist for a minimum of 2 years with patients with complex mental health needs in a forensic setting.
+- oExperience of working with patients with complex mental health needs in a forensic setting.

 - oExperience of working with a wide variety of patient groups, across a range of mental health needs and presenting problems.